linode/docs/docs/guides/tools-reference/basics/restart-linux-server/index.md

 The system is going down for reboot at Wed 2021-06-30 12:15:00 UTC!
 {{< /output >}}

 You can even send a custom message.
-In the example below, the server is scheduled to restart at 3:30 PM (local time), and a custom message is provided:
+In the example below, the server is scheduled to restart at 3:30 PM (local time), and a custom message is provided.

     sudo shutdown -r 15:30 "Please wrap up your current tasks and save your work."